-Providers may decide not to schedule a face-to-face Initial Discussion where a Participant has a history of serious incidents and a Managed Service Plan, including Services Australia incidents, and poses a risk to other Participants and Provider staff that cannot be reasonably managed at the Site.
-If this is the case, the Provider can organise the Initial Discussion via an alternative Engagement Method.
-Please see the Challenging Behaviours Chapter in Part A of the Parent Pathways Guidelines.
+For example, where a Participant has a history of serious incidents and a Managed Service Plan, including Services Australia incidents, and poses a risk to other Participants and Provider staff that cannot be reasonably managed at the Site.
+Providers must record their reasons and what alternative options were considered in the Comments section of the Department's IT Systems.
+Please see the Challenging Behaviours Chapter in Part A of the Parent Pathways Guidelines for more information on incidents and Managed Service Plans.